tillbiskup/evedata/docs/architecture.rst

       In context of mapping such scans beforehand in the :mod:`evefile <evedata.evefile>` subpackage to more appropriate data objects, *i.e.* with multiple values per position, the problem should be solved.

+Some comments (not discussions any more, though):

+* How to handle data filling?

+  * Obviously, if one wants to plot arbitrary HDF5 datasets against each other (as currently possible), data dimensions need to be made compatible.
+  * The original values should always be retained, to be able to show/tell which values have actually been obtained (and to discriminate between not recorded and failed to record, *i.e.* no entry vs. NaN in the original HDF5 dataset)
+  * Could there be different (and changing) filling of the data depending on which "axes" should be plotted against each other? -- Yes, that should always be the case.

+* Where/when to apply filling?

+  The :class:`EveFile <evedata.evefile.boundaries.evefile.EveFile>` class contains the data *as read* from the eveH5 file, *i.e.* the not at all filled data for each channel/detector and axis/motor (faithful representation of the eveH5 file contents).
+Hence, filling is a task the :obj:`Measurement <evedata.measurement.boundaries.measurement.Measurement>` object is responsible for, calling out to the respective classes from the :mod:`controllers <evedata.measurement.controllers>` layer upon setting the data attribute.

 Mapping timestamps to position counts